Medhmo/python_project/README.md

 - Snip and Sketch
 - MDN web Docs
 - GitHub and Heroku for deployment
+- Hangman words for the words
+- Pep 8 for validation

 # Honorable Mentions #
 Special thanks to :